 Applicants for funds in this category must provide original digital images no greater than 800 x 800 pixels in dimension.
 In the case of built cultural or historic structures, these should include images that document the exterior of the primary historic structure and any secondary structures, significant interior spaces and features, and the setting and viewshed of the primary resource.
 For archaeological sites, applicants should include a general view or site plan and images documenting the condition of the site, stratigraphy (if applicable), and representative features showing the integrity of those features.
 For battlefields or other landscapes, images should document the overall site, its surroundings and viewshed, and all historic and non-historic structures, roads, and other features within the project.

 If funds are awarded under this category for the purpose of acquiring fee-simple title to or an easement on eligible historic properties, the property owner shall separately offer to convey to the VBHR a perpetual preservation easement on the property to be acquired with the VLCF funds (including any match property).
 The VBHR shall decide whether to accept the easement offer based on established criteria and existing policies and procedures governing the Virginia Department of Historic Resources Easement Program (Chapter 22, Title 10.1 of Virginia Code).
 DHR staff administers the easements on behalf of VBHR.
 The property must meet the Easement Program eligibility requirements (see www.dhr.virginia.gov/easement/easement.htm); if not, or if the VBHR declines acceptance of the easement offer, DHR may recommend an alternative easement holder.
-In order to hold an easement on non-battlefield lands, the VBHR requires that the property be listed on the VLR as noted above.
-Failure to achieve such listing will disqualify the project and funds will not be distributed.

 All properties acquired with Historic Area Preservation funds shall be open for public access for a minimum of two days each calendar year.
 Public access shall not disturb any sensitive resources thereon, and may require approval by DHR to ensure that historic resources will not be affected.